zdravkov/kendo-docs/api/framework/datasource.md

 #### Returns

-A `Number` which denotes the total number of data items.
+`Number` The total number of data items.

 #### Example: Total As a String